sailwindcreative/kosher-app-store/WORKING_FEATURES.md

 You now have a **fully functional app store backend** that can:
 - ✅ Fetch app metadata from Google Play
+- ✅ Scrape APK download links from APKMirror
+- ✅ Scrape APK download links from APKPure
 - ✅ Store apps in database
 - ✅ Display apps in admin dashboard
+- ✅ Test fetch from multiple sources
 - ✅ Track devices
 - ✅ Configure APK sources

+**Ready to test?**
-**Ready to add apps?** Visit http://localhost:3001 and click "Add App"! 🚀
+1. Visit http://localhost:3001 and click "Add App"
+2. Add any app (e.g., `com.whatsapp`)
+3. Click on the app to view details
+4. Click "Test Fetch" to see which sources have APK links!

+🚀 **All scrapers are now fully functional!**